PasPac/Isola/README.md

 # Isola
-My submisson for az-moga 2021
+My submission for az-moga 2021